rxdazn/origin-markets-test/DESIGN_DOC.md

 - Django 2.2.13
 - Django Rest Framework 3.9.4

+Extra external dependencies:

+I tried avoiding external dependencies as they should be minimised for a test exercise of this scope but these two were worth adding as they greatly improve code readability.

+- requests==2.24.0: allows running http requests in a nice way
+- responses==0.12.0: allows mocking server responses for http calls made with `requests`

 Code is formatted using [black](https://github.com/psf/black) to avoid any confusions or misuses when it comes to formatting.